Skip to content Skip to left sidebar Skip to right sidebar Skip to footer

 The Little Feathers Program cannot deny parent’s information regarding their child or deny them from picking their child up, unless there is court documentation on file stating one or both parents are not allowed to pick up the child or receive information regarding the child or children.

-The following sequence of events will take place following excessive or severity of any of the actions named above:
+The following sequence of events will take place following the excessive or severity of any of the actions named above:

 The Little Feathers Preschool Staff are legally mandated child abuse reporters.
 This is required by California State Law.